 In the end, Workman mustered enough political support to pass the ordinance through the city council on April 13, 1886.
 The site thus became parkland on paper, but its physical transformation from neighborhood dump to public park would last more than four years and cost more than $5,000 -- a process described in detail in James Strawn's master's thesis, "Who's [sic] Park: An Architectural History of Westlake-MacArthur Park".

 A construction team built a pipe to transport fresh water from the city's zanja system, raising the lake's level and reducing its alkalinity.
 At first, the landscaping was what Strawn describes as "ad hoc," making use of locally sourced shrubs.
 Around the park's perimeter, workers planted eucalyptus and oak trees donated by the state forestry board.

 The park -- named Westlake in reference to its location near the city's western limits -- opened to the public on Thanksgiving weekend, 1890.
 The city fell in love with it almost immediately.
 Two streetcar lines connected the park with the rest of the region, allowing Southern Californians to enjoy the park's charms.
 By 1894, Charles Fletcher Lummis' Land of Sunshine magazine was describing it as "the most popular open-air resort in the city."
-(KCET Departure's named its blog after the magazine).

 In the park's early years, the heavily alkaline soil made landscaping a challenge, but tons of fertilizer and imported topsoil eventually allowed dense tropical foliage to take root around the lake.
 At the outside of the park, the original trees grew into mature, shade-giving specimens.
 A palm-lined allée enticed buggy riders and strollers to the park's northern edge.